-- 9. Permit existing structures whose property line is within 1,000 feet of a sewer line extended into the Rural Area under the conditions of AS-6, AS-7, or AS-8 above to connect to the line, if there is adequate capacity on that line. - 10.
-Where appropriate, the Prince William County Service Authority will make reasonable efforts to accommodate existing structures along the length of proposed sewer lines; however, no guarantee of service will be made and no increase in capacity beyond that shown on the Long-Range Land Use Plan Map shall be provided. - 11.
-The existence or extension of a public sewer system to serve a site shall not promote increased densities that would not otherwise be allowed given the application of the various chapters of the Comprehensive Plan and relevant compatibility issues. - 12.
-The existence or extension of a public sewer system in the Rural Area shall not provide justification for altering the land use classifications on the Long-Range Land Use Plan Map. - 13.
-Where a sector plan or planning study recommended in the Long-Range Land Use Plan and approved by the Board of County Supervisors calls for extension of public sewer into the Rural Area, permit such extension, so long as such action is consistent with the remainder of the Comprehensive Plan. - 14.
-The cost of any extensions/connections of/to a public system must be borne by the property owners connecting to the system. - 15.
+- 10. The existence or extension of a public sewer system in the Rural Area shall not provide justification for altering the land use classifications on the Long-Range Land Use Plan Map. - 11.
+Where a sector plan or planning study recommended in the Long-Range Land Use Plan and approved by the Board of County Supervisors calls for extension of public sewer into the Rural Area, permit such extension, so long as such action is consistent with the remainder of the Comprehensive Plan. - 12.
+The cost of any extensions/connections of/to a public system must be borne by the property owners connecting to the system. - 13.
 Investigate the feasibility of obtaining grant funds for use by the County for sewer extension to areas with a high potential for on-site waste disposal system failure.